Sport moped: History

-Some sport bikes use the Minarelli AM6 engine (2T) (Aprilia RS 50 (1999-2005), Rieju RS2 Matrix 50, Peugeot XR6, Yamaha TZR 50, Malaguti Drakon 50), while other use Piaggio engines (Derbi GPR 50, and Gilera DNA).
+Some sport bikes use the Minarelli AM6 engine (2T) (Aprilia RS 50 (1999–2005), Rieju RS2 Matrix 50, Peugeot XR6, Yamaha TZR 50, Malaguti Drakon 50), while other use Piaggio engines (Derbi GPR 50, and Gilera DNA).

 Few sport bikes, for example: Gilera DNA and Kingway Fennari were produced with an automatic gearbox.

 Bicycle-style pedals were installed when new legislation was passed requiring them.
 These models were produced from 1972 onwards by Japanese manufacturers Honda, Yamaha, and Suzuki, as well as European companies such as Puch, Fantic, Gilera, Gitane, and Garelli.
-The most famous of these versions was the Yamaha FS1-E. They included roadsters, enduro and motorcrossers, cafe racers and choppers or Scooters, and led to a boom in motorcycling similar to the early 1960s rocker period.
-The government passed further legislation in 1977 which was more restrictive, limiting mopeds to a weight of 250 kg and a top speed of 30 mph.
-This later legislation contributed to the demise of the UK motorcycle market.
+The most famous of these versions was the Yamaha FS1-E. They included roadsters, enduro and motocrossers, cafe racers and choppers or Scooters, and led to a boom in motorcycling similar to the early 1960s rocker period.
+The government passed further legislation in 1977 which was more restrictive, limiting mopeds to a weight of 250 kg (550 lb) and a top speed of 30 mph.
+This later legislation contributed to the decline of the UK motorcycle market.
 No such restrictions existed in continental Europe, and such vehicles could be ridden by 14-year-olds.